AntonTerekhov/OrientDB-PHP/readme.markdown

 # OrientDB-PHP #
-A *plain* PHP driver to [OrientDB graph database](http://code.google.com/p/orient/) using [binary protocol](http://code.google.com/p/orient/wiki/NetworkBinaryProtocol).
+A *plain* PHP driver to [OrientDB graph database](http://code.google.com/p/orient/) using its [binary protocol](http://code.google.com/p/orient/wiki/NetworkBinaryProtocol).

+## Description ##

-Current status is: *Alpha*
+Current status is: *Alpha*.

+Code is licensed under New BSD License and provided "as is".
+For complete license information see file LICENSE.

-Current OrientDB version to work with is: `1.0rc-1`
+Current OrientDB version to work with is: `1.0rc-1`.

-Code compatible to previous binary releases of OrientDB can be found in repository's tags.
+Code compatible to previous [binary releases](http://code.google.com/p/orient/downloads/list) of OrientDB can be found in repository's tags or in [Downloads](https://github.com/AntonTerekhov/OrientDB-PHP/archives/master) section.

+## Requirements ##

 This library requires:

 * PHP 5.3.x
     * spl extension (since PHP 5.3.0 this extension is always available)
     * PCRE extension (as of PHP 5.3.0 this extension cannot be disabled and is therefore always present)

+If PHP 5.3.x is a concern, you can try to run this code in version 5.2.x, however, this is not supported.

+## Installing OrientDB-PHP ##
+Main public repository of OrientDB-PHP is hosted at [https://github.com/AntonTerekhov/OrientDB-PHP](https://github.com/AntonTerekhov/OrientDB-PHP).

+To install most recent version of library, just type

+    git clone git://github.com/AntonTerekhov/OrientDB-PHP.git

+where you want its file to be located.

+You can also want to get latest stable version, so check out [Downloads](https://github.com/AntonTerekhov/OrientDB-PHP/archives/master) section.

+## Using OrientDB-PHP ##
+OrientDB-PHP uses autoload functionality, so you only need to include `OrientDB.php` file.

+    require 'OrientDB/OrientDB.php';

+For a complex usage example see file `example.php`.

+## Testing OrientDB-PHP ##
+OrientDB-PHP is covered with automatic tests by [phpUnit](http://www.phpunit.de/manual/3.5/en/index.html).
+Tests are located in `Tests/` directory.

+You can always re-test the whole library by typing

+    phpunit Tests/

 ## Function list ##
 ### Create a new instance of OrientDB class ###